- CS2

 What is eDPI?

-Even though the DPI and sensitivity numbers are different, the final eDPI is the same.
+Both players use different DPI and sensitivity values, but their final eDPI is the same.

 How to Calculate eDPI?

-The calculator multiplies your mouse DPI by your in-game sensitivity: eDPI = Mouse DPI × In-Game Sensitivity
+The formula is simple: eDPI = Mouse DPI × In-Game Sensitivity

 How to use the eDPI Calculator?